aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-vsto/code-comparison-for-common-features/protect-documents-and-parts-of-documents/_index.md

 ﻿---
-title: Protect Documents and Parts of Documents
+title: Protect Documents and Parts of Documents – Aspose.Words for .NET
+articleTitle: Protect Documents and Parts of Documents
+linktitle: Protect Documents and Parts of Documents
 description: "Aspose.Words for .NET allows you to protect a document or parts of a document easily and fast instead of using VSTO."
 type: docs
 weight: 120